opencontainers/runtime-spec/config-linux.md

 The Spec does not support per-controller paths for the reasons discussed in the [cgroupv2 documentation][cgroup-v2].
 The cgroups will be created if they don't exist.

-You can configure a container's cgroups via the `resources` field of the Linux configuration.
+You can configure a container's cgroups via the OPTIONAL `resources` property.
-Do not specify `resources` unless limits have to be updated.
+When `resources` is empty or unset, the runtime MUST NOT alter properties of existing cgroups.
-For example, to run a new process in an existing container without updating limits, `resources` need not be specified.
+When a subset of `resources` is empty or unset, the runtime MUST NOT alter the properties of existing cgroups covered by that subset.

 A runtime MUST at least use the minimum set of cgroup controllers required to fulfill the `resources` settings.
 However, a runtime MAY attach the container process to additional cgroup controllers supported by the system.